 Cloning using Embryonic Stem Cells

-Researchers believe that cloning will solve the issue around transplant tissue rejection.
-For instance, a patient with Parkinson’s disease could use their own iPS cells to clone brain cells tissues.
+Researchers believe that cloning will solve the issue of transplant tissue rejection.
+For instance, a patient with Parkinson’s disease could use their own iPS cells to clone brain tissues.
 These brain tissues can then be implanted back into the patient, and would not be rejected by their immune system.

 Stem Cell Treatments

-Since stem cell therapy is still a relatively new area, there are a lot of promising lab results that have yet to be replicated in animals, or humans.
-It is very difficult to translate successful lab results into a safe treatment option for humans, because there are a host of risks that would be more harmful than beneficial.
+Since stem cell therapy is still a relatively new area, there are a lot of promising lab results that have yet to be replicated in animals or humans.
+It is very difficult to translate successful lab results in a safe treatment option for humans because there are a host of risks that would be more harmful than beneficial.